Will crash across your southern capes

 Wheel Man was the first thing I put on my wall when I moved to Charlotte, North Carolina in 1997.
 A year or so later at a flea market, I came across this book on the making of the movie.

 I probably paid $10 but I would have paid a lot more.
-Inside I found that picture of them on the raft and knew where it belonged.
+Inside I found that picture of them on the raft and knew right where it belonged.

 They were set up to hate each other by the powers that be.